 Memory Management Unit

-is a computer hardware component responsible for handling accesses to memory requested by the CPU.
-Its functions include translation of virtual addresses to physical addresses (that is, virtual memory management), memory protection, cache control, bus arbitration and in simpler computer architectures (especially 8-bit systems) bank switching.
+A hardware component responsible for handling accesses to memory requested by the CPU.
+Its functions include translation of virtual addresses to physical addresses (that is, virtual memory management), memory protection, cache control, bus arbitration and, in simpler computer architectures (especially 8-bit systems), bank switching.

 Physical Address Extension

-32-bit x86 operating systems use Physical Address Extension (PAE) mode to enable addressing of more than 4 GB of physical memory.
-In PAE mode, page table entries (PTEs) are 64 bits in size.
+A memory management feature that allows 32-bit x86 operating systems to address more than 4 GB of physical memory by expanding page table entries to 64 bits.

-These are a facility by which a logical processor may cache information for multiple linear-address spaces so that the processor may retain cached information when software switches to a different linear address space.
-INVPCID instruction is used for fine-grained TLB flush, which is benefit for kernel.
+A processor facility that caches information for multiple linear-address spaces so that the processor may retain cached information when software switches to a different linear address space.
+The INVPCID instruction is used for fine-grained TLB flush, which benefits the kernel.

 Peripheral Component Interconnect Express

-PCIe was designed to replace older PCI, PCI-X and AGP bus standards.
-PCIe has numerous improvements including a higher maximum system bus throughput, a lower I/O pin count and smaller physical footprint.
-Moreover it also has a more detailed error detection and reporting mechanism (AER), and a native hotplug functionality.
+A high-speed serial expansion bus standard designed to replace older PCI, PCI-X and AGP bus standards.
+PCIe has numerous improvements, including a higher maximum system bus throughput, a lower I/O pin count and a smaller physical footprint.
+Moreover, it also has a more detailed error detection and reporting mechanism (AER) and a native hotplug functionality.
 It is also backward compatible with PCI.

-PSE refers to a feature of x86 processors that allows for pages larger than the traditional 4 KiB size.
+Hardware features in x86 processors that allow for pages larger than the traditional 4 KiB size.
 PSE-36 capability offers 4 more bits, in addition to the normal 10 bits, which are used inside a page directory entry pointing to a large page.
-This allows a large page to be located in 36-bit address space.
+This allows a large page to be located in a 36-bit address space.

 Page Table